Shang-Chi and the Legend of the Ten Rings: Development

 Marvel Studios hired Japanese-American filmmaker Destin Daniel Cretton to direct the film in March 2019.
-Deborah Chow—who previously directed episodes of Marvel Television's Iron Fist and Jessica Jones series—Justin Tipping, and Alan Yang were also considered.
-Cretton admitted that he had previously not been interested in directing a superhero film, but was drawn to the project to help create a world and character that Asian children could look up to and see themselves in.
-Cretton's pitch for the film included visual inspiration from Chinese, South Korean, Japanese, and other Asian cinema, including anime, to highlight a tone that showed "the drama and the pain of life, but also show[ed] the humor of life".
+Deborah Chow—who previously directed episodes of Marvel Television's Iron Fist (2017–2018) and Jessica Jones (2015–2019) series—Justin Tipping, and Alan Yang were also considered.
+Cretton had previously not been interested in directing a superhero film, but was drawn to the project to help create a world and character that Asian children could look up to and see themselves in.
+His pitch included visual inspiration from Chinese, South Korean, Japanese, and other Asian cinema, including anime, to highlight a tone that showed "the drama and the pain of life, but also show[ed] the humor of life".
 In April, Marvel Studios and Australian Arts Minister Mitch Fifield announced that an upcoming Marvel film, believed to be Shang-Chi, would be filmed at Fox Studios Australia in Sydney and on location throughout the state of New South Wales.
 The production received AU$24 million (US$ million) in one-off funding from the Australian government, as well as backing from the AU$10 million (US$ million) "Made in NSW" state fund.
 The production was expected to generate AU$150 million (US$ million) for the Australian economy as well as 4,700 new jobs, while taking advantage of around 1,200 local businesses.
-Don Harwin, the New South Wales Arts Minister, confirmed in July that this film was Shang-Chi and that it would be produced back-to-back with Marvel Studios' Thor: Love and Thunder (2022); production on Shang-Chi was set to be completed before work began on Love and Thunder later in 2020.
+Don Harwin, the New South Wales Arts Minister, confirmed in July that this film was Shang-Chi and it would be produced back-to-back with Marvel Studios' Thor: Love and Thunder (2022).
+Production on Shang-Chi was set to begin in early 2020 and be completed later that year.